1blockatatime/English/Instruction.md

 ### Extra-curricular online English reading instruction
 Aulas extra-curriculares de pequeno grupo online - Leitura em inglês - Extensão

-**For:** Year 3/4 students interested in further developing their English reading fluency and comprehension
+**For:** Year 3/4 students interested in developing their English reading fluency and comprehension
 **Description:** Weekly small-group online sessions - with a focus on phonics (spoken pronunciation of letters and groups of letters) and sight words (high frequency words which usually have irregular, non-phonetic spelling) - designed to promote reading fluency and comprehension while also improving speaking and writing skills.

 **Typical class structure:**